Tips for using the Keyword field in Explore Historical Images

 • Type AND and OR in English.

-• Type AND and OR in capital letters.
+• Type AND and OR in uppercase letters.

 • Type a space before and after the word.